 Others may turn to heroin after they have become addicted to prescription drugs that they have taken from others.
 For example, teens may experiment with prescription opioids that they have taken from their parents or grandparents and become addicted to them.
 They may eventually turn to heroin as a cheaper alternative when they can no longer access enough of the pills to support their addictions.

 Finally, some people think that they can try heroin just once without becoming addicted.
 Unfortunately, heroin is highly addictive.
 People can become addicted after using the drug a single time.
 Once someone is addicted to heroin, it is challenging for them to stop using it.
 The withdrawal symptoms can be severe and may include the following:

 - Bone and muscle pain

 While heroin addiction is critical, it is treatable.
 If someone is overdosing on heroin, an injection of naloxone can be administered to reduce the effects.
 Naloxone can save people’s lives.
 However, people need to seek treatment when they are addicted to heroin.

-The treatment of heroin addiction may require people to go to an inpatient treatment center such as Springboard Recovery.
-They will initially go through a medically supervised detoxification where medical professionals will monitor them and work to reduce some of the withdrawal symptoms.
-After someone has detoxed from heroin, they will undergo focused treatment.
-When an individual completes inpatient treatment, they can find support by continuing treatment on an outpatient basis.
+The treatment of heroin addiction may require people to complete heroin detox through a medically supervised detoxification where medical professionals will monitor them and work to reduce some of the withdrawal symptoms.
+After someone has detoxed from heroin, they will undergo focused treatment heroin addiction treatment.

 With treatment, individuals can conquer their addictions to heroin.
 Being surrounded by a supportive and trusted staff can make all the difference in recovery.
 Contact Springboard Recovery today to receive help if you or a loved one is addicted to heroin.